 7. Fermenting

-Fermentation is a chemical reaction in which anaerobic conditions are used to convert carbs to alcohol or organic acids by microorganisms such as bacteria or yeast.
-Some of our favorite sour foods, such as cheeses, yogurt, kombucha, sauerkraut, kimchi, and sourdough bread, are made using this method.
+Fermentation is a chemical reaction in which anaerobic conditions convert carbs to alcohol or organic acids by microorganisms such as bacteria or yeast.
+Our favorite sour foods, such as cheeses, yogurt, kombucha, sauerkraut, kimchi, and sourdough bread, are made using this method.

 8. Pickling with Vinegar